docker/docs/docker-hub/billing/index.md

 ### Purchase a Team plan

 The following section contains information on how to purchase a Team plan for new organizations.
-If you are already subscribed to a legacy plan and would like to upgrade to the Team plan, see [Upgrade to Team from a legacy plan](upgrade.md#upgrade-to-a-team-plan).

 To purchase a Team plan: